AnjaliPatle/AnjaliPatle/README.md

 - 👩‍💻 I enjoy Web Development, Competitive Coding and Problem Solving
 - 🤝 I’m looking forward to working with more Open Source Projects in future
 - 🏆 I like to participate in Hackathons and build new projects
-- 😄 Looking forward to collaborate with developers to work on new ideas and innovations

  ## Some Hackathons I've participated in